tutumcloud/support-docs/getting-started/python/5_deploy_the_app_as_a_tutum_service.md

 $ tutum service run -p 80 --name web tutum.co/$TUTUM_USER/quickstart-python
 ```

 If you don't have Docker installed locally and you have been following this tutorial, it's likely that you don't have the `quickstart-python` image in your private registry at Tutum.
-For tihs reason the command above won't work.
+For this reason the command above won't work.
 To deploy the service in this case, you can use the public image `tutum/quickstart-python` available from the Docker Hub.
 To do this execute the following command:

 ```
 $ tutum service run -p 80 --name web tutum/quickstart-python